Fact-checked

 • benign and malignant tumors of the respiratory tract;

-• mental illness.
+• mental illnesses.

 • severe swelling or inflammation of the bronchial mucosa;

-• sharp spasm of smooth throat muscles;
+• a sharp spasm of the smooth muscles of the throat;

-Attacks of bronchitis choking
+Attacks of suffocation during bronchitis

-Attacks of suffocation in heart failure
+Asphyxiation attacks in heart failure

-Heart attacks of suffocation cause a hypostasis (stagnation) of blood in the right ventricle and left atrium, as a result of which the circulation of blood flow in the body is disrupted.
-Moreover, stagnation of blood exerts pressure on the alveoli of the lungs, there is a heaviness in the chest, shortness of breath, heart palpitations, which causes an attack of suffocation.
-Such a condition in medicine is called "cardiac asthma" - the result of acute heart failure, although there is no independent diagnosis with this name.
+Heart attacks of suffocation cause hypostasis (stagnation) of blood in the right ventricle and left atrium, as a result of which the circulation of blood flow in the body is disrupted.
+Moreover, blood stagnation puts pressure on the alveoli of the lungs, heaviness in the chest, shortness of breath, increased heart rate, as a result of which an attack of suffocation occurs.
+This condition is called "cardiac asthma" in medicine - the result of acute heart failure, although there is no independent diagnosis with such a name.

-• diseases such as angina pectoris, myocardial infarction, heart defects, cardiosclerosis, etc .;
+• diseases such as angina pectoris, myocardial infarction, heart defects, cardiosclerosis, etc.;

 • high blood pressure;

-• emotional overstrain;
+• emotional stress;

 • physical activity;

-• excessive consumption of food and liquids.
+• excessive consumption of food and liquid.

 The prognosis of the patient's condition depends on the severity of the attack and the underlying disease, as well as on the first aid provided.
-Often the state of suffocation leads to death.
+Often, the state of suffocation leads to death.

-The attack of asthma in vegetative-vascular dystonia (VSD) is one of the symptoms of the disease, arising from violations of the cardiovascular system, emotional stress, panic attack, etc. Vegeto-vascular dystonia (VSD) is not a nosological form of the disease, but together with other factors it contributes to the development of pathological conditions.
-So, for example, with VSD in patients there are rapid breathing, shortness of breath, which end in a fit of suffocation.
+An attack of suffocation in vegetative-vascular dystonia (VVD) is one of the symptoms of the disease, arising as a result of disorders of the cardiovascular system, emotional stress, panic attack, etc. Vegetative-vascular dystonia (VVD) is not a nosological form of the disease, but together with other factors it contributes to the development of pathological conditions.
+For example, with VVD, patients experience rapid breathing, shortness of breath, which ends in an attack of suffocation.

 • stressful situations;